-Caution: If a tables and sequences list is specified to limit the emaj_gen_sql_group() function's work, it is the user's responsibility to take into account the possible presence of foreign keys, in order to let the function produce a viable SQL script.
+Caution: If a tables and sequences list is specified to limit the emaj\gen\sql\group() function's work, it is the user's responsibility to take into account the possible presence of foreign keys, in order to let the function produce a viable SQL script.

-All statements, INSERT, UPDATE, DELETE and TRUNCATE (for AUDIT_ONLY tables groups), are generated in the order of their initial execution.
+Statements are generated in the order of their initial execution.